PROPOSALS

 - Proposal Launchpad: Idea Generation for Researchers introduces participants to tools and techniques to help them generate and evaluate their proposal ideas.

 - Couch to £500K: Turning an Idea into a Proposal takes a step-by-step approach to help participants learn how to write a competitive grant proposal.
+Read a case study about how this programme helped one researcher obtain over £3 million in funding.

 - Constructive, Honest, and Kind: How to Review is a short course designed to help participants learn to review grant proposals and adopt the mindset of a reviewer when writing their own proposals.